Learn Chinese from social media

 So far we support vocab lists from the following sources.
 And more are coming soon.

-You can even have the app allow posts with a couple new characters, to widen the number of posts you can read, and broaden your vocabulary.
+You can even have the app allow posts with a number of new characters to widen the range of posts you can read and broaden your vocabulary.

 Experience 2